Sharp-Team/ending-love/README.md

 # Ending-Love

-Today, we created this reposity to commemorate the eternal love of Hòa-san with Hồng Thủy
+Today, we created this reposity to commemorate the eternal love of Hòa-san with Hồng Thủy và của Nhật-san with Lê Thị Bình

 ![This is ending !](https://i.imgur.com/dVdj1la.png)